Week

 Sweeten

-cake with lowfat, vanilla or French vanilla yogurt.
-Or, serve cake, pies and/or
+vanilla or French vanilla yogurt.
+Or, serve cake,

-fruit with a scoop of frozen lowfat yogurt.
+pies and/or fruit with a scoop of frozen lowfat

 Get

-dip or as a great topping for roasted chicken and/or fish.
-Likewise, marinating
+a great topping for roasted chicken and/or fish.

 Dip